MaximMaruhnyak/Internship/README.md

 # Internship
 This is a repository for internship purposes.
+This file will be updated on demand.